Mateus-MS/ProjectZero/README.md

 We'll discuss the parameters for `HandleFunc` in more detail shortly.

 > [!NOTE]
 > Grouping routes is optional.
-If you have a route that don't make sense the group with others, there's no need to create an entire group just for that.
+If you have a route that don't make sense to group with others, there's no need to create an entire group just for that.

 ### Creating routes